 8.1.7. maintain a continuing review of compliance with nursing education standards and criteria;

-8.1.8. continue a collaborative process to serve the interests of the public in the delivery of nursing education;
+8.1.8. continue a collaborative process to serve the interests of the public in the delivery of nursing education; and

 8.1.9. maintain effective links among stakeholders having an interest in the development, delivery, and evaluation of nursing education programs in Alberta.